SparshJain2000/TicTacToe/README.md

 # TicTacToe
 ## Description
+Android Studio Project
-It is a simple Tic tac toe game .You can login to play the game and sign up as a new user.
+A Tic tac toe game .Users can login to play the game and sign up as a new user.

 You can play in multiplayer with another player and in single player mode.